riptano/astra-portal-getting-started/introToDataWithAstra/README.md

 Do cool shit be learning some CRUD operations in Astradatabase and infrastructure administration.

 **In this guide, we will**
-- Create your Astra DB instance
+- Create an Astra DB instance
 - Create tables
 - Execute CRUD operations